Sick leave in the United States: Connecticut

 Companies with 50 or more employees are required to provide paid sick leave to hourly, service workers.
 Temporary or day workers are not included.
 Employees earn one hour off for every 40 hours worked and can use up to 40 hours a year, with unused hours carrying over.

 Delaware

 Delaware does not require paid sick leave.

 Florida

 Florida does not require paid sick leave and preempts local government from requiring it.

 Georgia

 Georgia does not require paid sick leave and preempts local government from requiring it.

 Hawaii

 Hawaii does not require paid sick leave.

 Idaho

 Idaho does not require paid sick leave.

 Illinois

-Illinois does not require paid sick leave, but Cook County and its county seat of Chicago do, although some municipalities have opted out.
+All employees are entitled to one hour of paid leave for every 40 hours worked and can accrue up to 40 hours per year.
+Leave can be used for any reason.
+In addition, Cook County and its county seat of Chicago have local paid sick leave laws, although some municipalities have opted out.
 In those two localities, anyone, except government employees and some construction workers, who works more than 80 hours within 120 days can earn one hour off for every 40 hours worked.
 The maximum time off is 40 hours a year.